2018 United States House of Representatives elections in Missouri: District 2

-The 2nd district includes the suburbs south and west of St. Louis City, and the district has a PVI of R+8.
-The incumbent is Republican Ann Wagner, who has represented the district since 2013.
+The 2nd district includes the suburbs south and west of St. Louis City.
+Incumbent Republican Ann Wagner, who had represented the district since 2013, ran for re-election.
 She was re-elected with 59% of the vote in 2016.
+The district had a PVI of R+8.

+Republican primary

 Wagner was considered likely to run for the U.S. Senate in 2018 instead of running for re-election, but opted to seek re-election to the House.

+At the filing deadline, one candidate, Noga Sachs, had filed with the Federal Election Commission to run in the Republican primary.
+Despite an attempt by the Missouri Republican Party to remove her from the ballot in April 2018, she remained on the ballout.